imagekit-developer/imagekit-angular/README.md

 })
 ```

-`publicKey` and `urlEndpoint` are mandatory parameters for SDK initialization.
+* `urlEndpoint` is required to use the SDK.
+You can get URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard/url-endpoints.
-`authenticationEndpoint` is essential if you want to use the SDK for client-side uploads.
+* `publicKey` and `authenticationEndpoint` parameters are required if you want to use the SDK for client-side file upload.
+You can get `publicKey` from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard/developer/api-keys.
-`transformationPosition` is optional.
+* `transformationPosition` is optional.
 The default value for the parameter is `path`.
 Acceptable values are `path` & `query`

-_Note: Do not include your Private Key in any client-side code, including this SDK or its initialization.
-If you pass the `privateKey` parameter while initializing this SDK, it throws an error_
+> Note: Do not include your [private key](https://docs.imagekit.io/api-reference/api-introduction/api-keys#private-key) in any client-side code.

 ### Quick examples